Activities, Lesson Plans, and More

 Little Bighorn Battlefield National Monument

 This area memorializes one of the last armed efforts of the Northern Plains Indians to preserve their way of life.
 Here in 1876, 263 soldiers and attached personnel of the U.S. Army, including Lt.
 Col. George A. Custer, met death at the hands of several thousand Lakota and Cheyenne warriors.
-The website offers historical information about the park for those who cannot visit in person.
+The NPS website offers historical information about the park for those who cannot visit in person.

-Ocmulgee National Monument
+Ocmulgee National Historical Park

 Sand Creek Massacre National Historic Site

-On November 29, 1864, Colorado Territory militia attacked and destroyed a village of Cheyenne and Arapaho indians encamped on the eastern plains.
+On November 29, 1864, Colorado Territory militia attacked and destroyed a village of Cheyenne and Arapaho Indians encamped on the eastern plains.
 An estimated 150 to 200 Indians were murdered, nearly all elderly men, women and children.
-The website offers historical information about the massacre for those who cannot visit in person.
+The NPS website offers historical information about the massacre for those who cannot visit in person.

 The Spirit Lake Massacre - Abbie Gardner Cabin

 “In 1857, amidst rising tensions between Native Americans and new settlers, 13-year-old Abbie Gardner’s family was killed by men of the Dakota Indian nation.
 This tragedy became known as the Spirit Lake Massacre.
 Young Abbie was taken hostage by the Dakota band and released 84 days later.
 Decades after the massacre, in 1891, Abbie returned to Arnolds Park and purchased the cabin, operating it as one of Iowa’s earliest tourist attractions.”
 If you can’t visit in person, the State Historical Society of Iowa website includes a site history and teacher’s guide downloads.
 Visitors Center with artifacts and film.
 Location: Monument Drive.
 Arnolds Park, IA 51331

 Indian Grinding Rock State Historic Park